Aberdeen Harbour: 21st century

 As a result of a declining fishing industry in Aberdeen, market sales of fish ended in the mid-1990s.
 The fish market at Commercial Quay was demolished between 2006 and 2007, 118 years after the first covered market was established at the harbour.

 By 2015, it was estimated that the harbour generated approximately £1.5 billion (gross value added) and 12,260 jobs for the Scottish economy.
 This included £1.4 billion (GVA) and 9,565 jobs for the Aberdeen City and Aberdeenshire economies.

 A £36m project to infill the River Dee Dock and create four new berths along the River Dee was completed in 2016.

 In May 2017, construction started on a new harbour at Nigg Bay to the south of the existing harbour.
 The £350 million project is the largest marine infrastructure project in the UK and when complete will be the largest port in terms of available berths in Scotland, capable of accommodating vessels up to 300m in length.
 Four new quays are under construction, the 300m-long Balmoral Quay, the 400m-long Dunnottar Quay, the 175m-long Crathes Quay and the 540m-long Castlegate Quay.
 The new harbour is expected to create an additional 7,000 jobs and add £1 billion annually to the economy by 2035.

 In May 2022, the harbour was rebranded from Aberdeen Harbour to Port of Aberdeen.
 The new name encompasses both the new south harbour as well as the original harbour which since the development of the new harbour has sometimes been known as the north harbour.
 The rebranding was undertaken to avoid confusion between the two parts of the harbour and to reflect the commercial nature of the port.

 Ship building

 Aberdeen had a significant shipbuilding industry for over 200 years, with over 3,000 ships being built at shipyards within the port between 1790 and 1990.
 There were five main shipbuilders:

 Alexander Hall and Sons

-Established in 1790, Alexander Hall and Sons was known for building sailing ships and designed the 'Aberdeen' or 'clipper' bow in 1839.
+Established in 1790, Alexander Hall and Sons was known for building sailing ships such as Scottish Maid and designed the 'Aberdeen' or 'clipper' bow in 1839.
 It also built steam ships, one of the most famous being the Jho Sho Maru which was built for the Imperial Japanese Navy in the 1860s.
 The yard failed to modernise and was acquired by Aberdeen-based Hall, Russell & Company in 1957.